 3, 4 and 5 bundle constructions

-These bunching constructions show a good bundling performance with statistically homogenious distribution of the single wires across the litz wire cross section.
-These constructions are preferred for optimal HF-performance.
-The 5 bundle construction is preferred due to its round profile, since roundness increases with higher number of bundles.
+These bunching constructions show a good bundling performance with statistically homogeneous distribution of the single wires across the litz wire cross section.
+These constructions are preferred for optimal high frequency performance.
+The 5 bundle construction is preferred due to its round profile, since roundness increases with the number of bundles.

 7 bundle construction

 These concentric constructions, also called “1+6 bundling“, they show both high flexibility and good dimensional stability and roundness.
 One bundle always runs centrally, so this construction is less suitable for applications with demand for best high frequency performance.
 In order to compensate for differences in bundle lengths for the final bunching step, the pitch direction of the central bundle is opposite to the direction of the concentric outer bundles.
 Therefore the pitch direction of the central bundle always represents the pitch direction of the final bunching step.

 The previous basic constructions can be combined with each other independently from the number of bunching steps and complexity of electrical and mechanical demands.
 Special constructions are always possible.